The Kentucky Derby

 Connections: Kentucky Author Remembers the “Prince of Jockeys”

-Hall of Fame jockey Isaac Burns Murphy accrued over 600 wins in his lifetime yet few know of his legacy as perhaps the greatest American jockey of all time.
+Hall of Fame jockey Isaac Burns Murphy accrued more than 600 wins in his lifetime yet few know of his legacy as perhaps the greatest American jockey of all time.
 Historian Pellom McDaniels III shares Murphy’s story.

 Conversations with Champions: Donna Barton Brothers